WebAssembly/component-model/design/mvp/CanonicalABI.md

 sort of explicit type such as `result` (whose `error` case particular language bindings may choose to map to and from exceptions).

-The `called_as_export` parameter indicates whether `canon_lift` is being called as part of a component export or whether this `canon_lift` is being called internally (for example, by a child component instance).
-By clearing `may_enter` for the duration of `canon_lift` when called as an export, the dynamic traps ensure that components cannot be reentered, which is a [component invariant].
-Furthermore, because `may_enter` is not cleared on the exceptional exit path taken by `trap()`, if there is a trap during Core WebAssembly execution or lifting/lowering, the component is left permanently un-enterable, ensuring the lockdown-after-trap [component invariant].
+By clearing `may_enter` for the duration of `canon_lift` when the function is called as an export, the dynamic traps ensure that components cannot be reentered, ensuring the non-reentrance [component invariant].
+Furthermore, because `may_enter` is not cleared on the exceptional exit path taken by `trap()`, if there is a trap during Core WebAssembly execution of lifting or lowering, the component is left permanently un-enterable, ensuring the lockdown-after-trap [component invariant].

 The contract assumed by `canon_lift` (and ensured by `canon_lower` below) is that the caller of `canon_lift` *must* call `post_return` right after lowering